 - Submit an expression of interest via the UH Career Center – Click HERE to apply!

 - Complete the comprehensive application (click HERE to download application).
-The completed application along with required documents should be sent via e-mail to Morgan.Ford@UHhospitals.org Subject: 2021 Nurse Internship Program
+The completed application along with required documents should be sent via e-mail to UHNurseIntern@UHHospitals.org Subject: 2024 Nurse Internship Program – Your Name.

-Don’t take our word for it – See what some of our 2020 Nursing Interns had to say about the program!
+Don’t take our word for it – See what some of our past Nursing Interns had to say about the program!